Molunerfinn/VSCode-RevealFileInFolder/README.md

 ## Features

-It provides a context menu for you to open a exist file in folder.
+It provides a context menu for you to open a exist file in explorer/folder.

 ### Screenshots